 In futures trading, there are distinct categories of traders, some referred to as intuitive traders who base their decisions on gut instincts.
 Achieving success in trading demands a combination of skills, expertise, and experience to transform your trading activities into profitable ventures.
 Nonetheless, gaining a solid grasp of the futures pricing formula is crucial when entering the realm of futures trading.

-The synchronized fluctuations in the cost of the underlying asset determine the future price.
+The synchronised fluctuations in the cost of the underlying asset determine the future price.
 When the cost of the underlying asset rises, the future price also increases, and conversely, if the cost of the underlying asset decreases, the future price drops as well.

 It's important to note that the future price is not necessarily equal to the current value of the underlying asset.
 These two entities can be traded at distinct prices in the market, reflecting various factors and market dynamics.